 Amsterdam, the capital city of the Netherlands is famous for coffee shops, historical architecture, houseboats, and canals.
 This beautiful city was founded in the year 1725 and then grew in both importance and wealth.

 This sumptuous city is one of the most visited tourist destinations in Europe.
-The fascinating history of Amsterdam is one of the reasons behind its popularity amid the tourists.
+The fascinating history of Amsterdam is one of the reasons behind its popularity among tourists.
 This place is surely one of its kind and grants many different kinds of experiences to the explorers.

 Language: The official language of Amsterdam is Dutch.
 But the most interesting part is that nearly everyone can speak English and it is also the second language.